venkatvenky0704/bharath-intern/README.md

 **STEP - 2:**
 load the dataset file from sklearn.datsets \
 **STEP - 3:**
-see the feature_names and target_names for clear understanding
+see the feature_names and target_names for clear understanding  \
-Here we can understand that  Sepal length vs Sepal Width (Setosa vs Versicolor) and Petal length vs Pepal Width (Setosa vs Versicolor) we need to plot so we need to assign the 3 target names to 3 different variables here df0,df1,df2 **STEP - 4:** using tarin and testsplit model train the model
+Here we can understand that  Sepal length vs Sepal Width (Setosa vs Versicolor) and Petal length vs Pepal Width (Setosa vs Versicolor) we need to plot so we need to \
+assign the 3 target names to 3 different variables here df0,df1,df2/\
+**STEP - 4:**
+using tarin and testsplit model train the model \
 **STEP - 5:**
-use KNN algorithm and then fit and predict
+use KNN algorithm and then fit and predict\
 **STEP - 6:**
-make prediction on the new data by providing the sepal length , sepal width , petal length , petal width
+make prediction on the new data by providing the sepal length , sepal width , petal length , petal width\